-This pâté has a beautiful texture and is high in fibre, potassium and iron – not to mention it's pretty delicious, too.
+This pâté is high in fibre, potassium and iron – and it's pretty delicious, too!

 The crispy breadsticks are the perfect accompaniment to have with the mushroom pâté, or any dip of choice, and are brilliant to serve to guests.